tkachenkoekar/typesetting-examples-EAT-/README.md

 # About me (general info)
 My name is Ekaterina Tkachenko (or just Katia).
-I am typesetting different things for different purposes, but the majority of them are focused on linguistics and linguistics olympiads.
+I typeset different things for different purposes, but the majority of them are focused on linguistics and linguistics olympiads.
 This repository represents my typesetting skills.

 **!Attention!** If you want to tell about technical issues or mistakes -- send an email to ```t.kateri@yandex.ru```